 “This edition of the Book of Mormon was published by Russel Huntley, and known as the Brooks edition, and sometimes as the Huntley edition.
 Some 4000 copies were printed, as in the imprint shows, by James O. Wright and Company, 377 Broadway, New York (in 1858).
 The introduction was written by Elder Zadoc Brook (Church of Christ), who labored for a time at Kirtland, Ohio.”
 (Journal of History, vol. XIV, no. 1, Lamoni, January 1921, p.
 19)

 The Book of Mormon belongs to the body of Christ.
-Christians can start using non-denominational copies right now (Visit www.bookmormon.com ), or a denominational edition for free (just go to a congregation and ask), from a public library, or read online.
+Christians can start using non-denominational copies right now (www.bookmormon.com ), from a public library, or read online.